Yasuharu Sorimachi: Club career

 Sorimachi was educated at and played for Shimizu Higashi High School and Keio University.
 At the high school, he won the national high school championship with his teammates Shigeo Sawairi and Tatsuya Mochizuki.

 Sorimachi began his senior career with Japan Soccer League side All Nippon Airways in 1987.
 He helped All Nippon Airways gain promotion to the top flight in 1988.
 When Japan's first-ever professional league J1 League started in 1992, All Nippon Airways was transformed to Yokohama Flügels for whom he continued to play.
 While at Flügels, he won the Emperor's Cup in 1993.
 He moved to Bellmare Hiratsuka (later Shonan Bellmare) in 1994.
-He helped the club to win the Emperor's Cup in 1994, and the Asian Cup Winners' Cup in 1995.
+He helped the club win the Emperor's Cup in 1994, and the Asian Cup Winners' Cup in 1995.

 National team career

-Sorimachi was capped 4 times for the Japanese national team between 1990 and 1991.
+Sorimachi was capped 4 times for the Japan national team between 1990 and 1991.
 His first international appearance came on July 27, 1990 in a friendly against South Korea.
-He also played at 1990 Asian Games.
+He also played at the 1990 Asian Games.